Quick Reference

 - default upstream repository, typically clone source repository

-Glossary Term Entry Location: Tools & Techniques - origin repository
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - origin repository

 P